 It is important to remember that not all human actions represent a threat to wildlife.
-Placing the blame on a group of people without justification is unfair and does not help our cause.
+Placing the blame on a group of people without justification is counterproductive and does not help our cause.

-Sharing our work with the public is essential – not only to spread the word about our research, but also to allow others to provide feedback on what we do.
-Whale Wise should act for the benefit of others – this requires our results to be accessible to everyone.
+Sharing and including the public in our work is essential – not only to spread the word about our research, but also to allow others to advise, participate and provide feedback on what we do.
+Whale Wise should act for the benefit of others – this requires our work to be accessible to everyone.

 A large part of this exchange of information involves telling stories- stories of our research, the whales and the people we meet and our future direction.
 To this end, we are: